 In September 2013, St Gerard's Parish was linked with its mother Parish of The Sacred Heart.
 Our Parish Priest, Rev. Michael Brown, who was our fourth Parish Priest and had arrived in St Gerard's in March 2011, was appointed Parish Priest of St Brendan's Motherwell by the Apostolic Administrator of the Diocese, Bishop Joseph Toal.
 Rev. Kevin McGoldrick was appointed as his successor whilst remaining Parish Priest of The Sacred Heart Parish.
 This was initially met with some sadness and trepidation by Parishioners as they feared for the future of their Parish, however through the pastoral care and support offered by the Clergy, both Parishes, which had already held close links, have grown even closer and continue to support each other, whilst retaining their own individual identities.

 Our Parish was honoured in June 2014 when the newly installed Bishop of Motherwell, Rt.
 Rev. Joseph A. Toal, chose the Presbytery of St Gerard's as his Bishops' Residence.
 He has since been very active in our Parish community and regularly joins us for the celebration of Holy Mass.

-Today, forty eight years after its founding, St Gerard's Parish continues to grow and flourish in our faith and love of Christ.
-Home to over 2250 Catholics, we give thanks to God for the blessings bestowed upon this Parish and pray for His continual protection of our Parish, Church, Clergy and Parishioners.
+Today, our community continues to grow and flourish in our faith and love of Christ.
+We give thanks to God for the blessings bestowed upon this Parish and pray for His continual protection of our Parish, Church, Clergy and Parishioners.